 April is Stress Awareness Month, a time to take stock of the impact that stress can have on our lives.
-Stress is the cause of debilitating health concerns and unhappiness for many people.
+According to a naturopathic doctor in Phoenix, stress is the cause of debilitating health concerns and unhappiness for many people.
 A recent survey found that three out of every four adults felt “overwhelmed and unable to cope” due to stress in 2018.
+That's why it is recommended to consult a health professional to help people reduce and manage their stress.

 If you’re feeling the pressure of responsibilities and financial worries, consider booking a retreat this spring.
 From yoga retreats to Ayurveda retreats and meditation getaways, there’s a retreat to suit all needs and preferences.
 Whether you’re looking to reduce the impact of stress on your mind and body or to swap fast-pace for go-slow, we’ve come up with five reasons why you should indulge yourself with a retreat holiday this April.